 The quality of the original text determines the validity of translation.
 First, make sure the source text is well-written without any ambiguities.
 Well-structured and concise language will easily be interpreted and minimizes the chance of translation error.
 A bad original text can result in mistranslation, especially in the case of technical translations.

 Technical texts demand consistency in terminology.
+Terminology work involves systematic management and collaboration to build and maintain authoritative terminology databases, which is essential for ensuring consistency and accuracy in technical translations.
 A glossary would help a translator to maintain uniformity in various documents by providing the translation of commonly used terms, phrases, and abbreviations.
+Using glossaries of industry-specific terminology improves the quality and consistency of technical translations.
 If done for one project with multiple translators, it makes the process clear and consistent.
+Translators can also understand the technical meaning of terms by researching them in reliable sources.
 Compiling a glossary of technical jargon will thus ensure consistency and accuracy in translation irrespective of the language.

 The translation of technical documentation requires more than just fluency in the target language.
 Translators need to be knowledgeable about the subject matter as well.
+Technical translators often complete specialized courses to gain the necessary know-how for handling complex technical documentation.
 A native expert in a given technical area would be required to absorb nuances and technical details.
 In this way, the quality of translation will be improved, and compliance to local regulation and cultural norms would also be followed.
+Quality management systems in technical translation services ensure compliance with standards such as ISO 17100.

 Most technical documentation contains diagrams, images, or charts.
 All of these need to be translated into other languages.
 Use visual elements that are “translation-ready”; use captions rather than embedding text in images and preferably font choices that have special characters included.
 This will facilitate translation from the original document yet maintain its layout and format.